-In 2015, The King's University introduced a new five-year strategic plan, Shared Vision 2020.
-Our vision is to be widely known as a Christian university serving to build a more humane, just and sustainable world.
-The university is focused on five key goal areas: serve community, strengthen teaching and research, equip student success, empower people and advance sustainability.
-The university continues to make steady progress on achieving the goals of Shared Vision 2020 and is now moving into the third year of implementation.
-At a mid-way point to implementation, the university is beginning to consider a refresh and future renewal of the plan.
+The King's University's vision is to be widely known as a Christian university serving to build a more humane, just and sustainable world.
+Shared Vision 2020, the University's strategic plan, is focused on five key goal areas: serve community, strengthen teaching and research, equip student success, empower people and advance sustainability.